leomccormack/sparta-site/content/docs/plugins/sparta-suite.md

 ### Rotator
 <img src="Rotator_GUI.png" alt="" style="max-width: 75%"/><br/>

 This plug-in applies a Ambisonic rotation matrix [6] to the input Ambisonic signals.
 The rotation angles can be controlled using a head tracker via OSC messages.
-Simply configure the headtracker to send a vector: '\ypr[3]' to OSC port 9000 (default); where \ypr[0], \ypr[1], \ypr[2] are the yaw-pitch-roll angles, respectively.
+Simply configure the headtracker to send a vector: '\ypr[3]' to OSC port 9000 (default); where \ypr[0], \ypr[1], \ypr[2] are the yaw-pitch-roll angles, in degrees, respectively.
 The angles can also be flipped +/- in order to support a wider range of devices.
 The rotation order (yaw-pitch-roll (default) or roll-pitch-yaw) can also be specified.
 Alternatively, the rotation can be based on a Quaternion by sending vector: '\quaternion[4]'; where \quaternion[0], \quaternion[1], \quaternion[2], \quaternion[3], are the W, X, Y, Z parts of the Quaternion, respectively.

 This plug-in was developed by Leo McCormack.